-Section 9 - Adoptions

-An adoption order made by a court extinguishes the rights, duties and obligations of the natural parents or guardian and vests them in the adopters.
+Section 9 - Adoptions An adoption order made by a court extinguishes the rights, duties and obligations of the natural parents or guardian and vests them in the adopters.
 On adoption, the child becomes for virtually all purposes in law the child of its adoptive parents and has the same rights of inheritance of property as any children born to the adoptive parents.
 Most adoptions in the UK are 'standard' adoptions.
 Data is also provided on other adoptions, which include foreign adoptions, convention adoptions and standard adoptions that include a foreign element.
 An adoption order is preceded by a placement order which allows a local authority to place a child with prospective adopters, unless parental consent has been given for the placement.

-In October to December 2015, there were 1,378 applications made for a placement order and 1,450 applications made for an adoption order (Table 15).

-During October to December 2015, there were 1,473 adoption orders issued, down 11% for the equivalent quarter in the previous year.
-In 69% of these, the adopters were a male/female couple, while in 15% the adopter was a sole applicant.
-In a further 8% of orders, the adopter was a stepparent and in 8% the adopters were a same-sex couple (Figure 14).
+There was a long-term rise in adoption applications and orders from 2011 until mid-2014, with applications and orders 40% higher for 2014 overall compared to 2011 (Tables 15-16).
+Numbers have since declined, although this decrease has slowed in recent quarters.
+During January to March 2016, there were 1,545 applications made for an adoption order and 1,559 adoption orders were issued.
+Two-thirds of adoption orders (67%) were issued to male/female couples, 16% to sole applicants, 10% to same-sex couples and a further 7% to stepparents (Figure 15).
 Figures on the sex and age band of adopted children can be found in Table 16 and timeliness figures can be found in Table 6.
-A wider range of breakdowns for adoption applications and orders, for example by type of order, can be produced from the accompanying CSV file.

-Figure 14: Adoption orders issued, by adopter, January to March 2011 to October to December 2015
+A wider range of breakdowns for adoption applications and orders, by for example type of order, can be produced from the accompanying data visualisation tool or CSV file.
+Figure 15: Adoption orders issued, by adopter, January to March 2011 to January to March 2016